 While chip-embedded cards are relatively new in the U.S., much of Europe and Asia began rolling them out over a decade ago as part of an effort to fight fraud.
 Asking a customer to punch in a PIN adds an additional layer of security by making it harder for a thief to steal a physical card and use it in a store.

-In America, lost and stolen cards make up a very small proportion of overall fraud, Conroy said, and issuers didn’t want to make it harder for customers to use their cards by having to remember PINs.
+In America, lost and stolen cards make up a very small proportion of overall fraud, says Julie Conroy, research director at financial industry consultant Aite Group, and issuers didn’t want to make it harder for customers to use their cards by having to remember PINs.
 So they elected to issue chip-and-signature cards.

-But a card can have more than one “cardholder verification mode” (CVM), so some issuers add PIN capacity as a secondary mode – making it easier to use the card overseas.
+But a card can have more than one “cardholder verification mode” (CVM), so some issuers add PIN capacity as a secondary mode.

-However, only a few cards in the U.S., mostly issued by credit unions, have true PIN priority, which means consumers are asked to enter their PIN first in every transaction (even in the U.S.) if that’s an option the merchant supports.
+However, only a few cards in the U.S., mostly issued by credit unions, have true PIN priority, which means consumers are asked to enter their PIN first in every transaction if that’s an option the merchant supports.